-Student Accommodation Nottingham
+Student accommodation in Nottingham

 Due to our strict vetting process, all the properties we list are from trusted landlords.
 If you need further information about booking student accommodation with us, help from our booking consultants is just a phone call away.
 Alternatively, you can also talk to us on live chat.

-Get to Know Nottingham
+Get to know Nottingham

 Known for men in tights and an angry sheriff, the county town of Nottinghamshire is much more than the Robin Hood legend.
 Dubbed ‘The Queen of the Midlands’ during the early 20th century, it’s an historic but dynamic county capital with big-city aspirations.